 One of the most important aspects of growing, both emotionally and spiritually, is having a safe space to explore, process, and dream.
-To help you do that, I have gathered up 14 ideas to help you create a sacred space at home.
+To help you do that, I want to offer you my best tips on creating sacred space at home.

-For me, it has been an interesting journey to discover what it even means to have a safe space, let alone how to create one on purpose.
+For me, it has been an interesting journey to discover what it even means to have a sacred space, let alone how to create one on purpose.

 When that criteria is met, the space becomes sacred, no matter what the circumstances are.